-The property occupies an elevated position in the coastal village of Rockcliffe, and enjoys an open outlook across the sea.
-The main shopping, social and educational amenities for the area are provided in the neighbouring town of Dalbeattie.
+The property is situated in a rural location.
+The main shopping, social and educational amenities for the area are provided in the neighbouring town of Newton Stewart.

-At the time of inspection the property was found to be generally well maintained, having regard to its age and character, with fittings internally on semi modern lines.
+At the time of inspection, the property was found to be reasonably well maintained having regard to its age and character, with fittings internally on fairly modern lines.
 A number of items were noted which have been reflected in the valuation figure.
 In general, these are mostly typical of buildings of this age, or are capable of remedy by routine maintenance and repair.